Rules, Standards and Guidelines for the conduct and processing of cadastral surveys, and for the integration and provision of cadastral survey data.

 - Interim guideline to aspects of survey requirements applicable to Māori land surveys - LINZG65703

 The main purpose of this guideline is to provide guidance to the Māori Land Court on survey matters as they relate to Māori land surveys and the Rules for Cadastral Survey.
 This information will also be of assistance to licensed cadastral surveyors who carry out Māori land cadastral surveys.

-The following rulings are to be applied in conjunction with the Rules for Cadastral Survey 2010 as amended November 2012 (LINZS65003)
+The following rulings are to be applied in conjunction with the Rules for Cadastral Survey 2010: